Skip to main content

 Secure webhook requests

-This ngrok feature is limited to 500 validations per month on free ngrok accounts.
-For unlimited, upgrade to Pro or Enterprise.
+Webhook verification is limited to 500 validations per month on free accounts.
+If you need more, you can upgrade to Hobbyist or Pay-as-you-go.
+See TPU Pricing for details.

-1. In your Linear webhook settings, locate the Secret field.
-Linear will generate a secret automatically when you create the webhook.
-Copy this secret value.
+• In your Linear webhook settings, copy the Secret value (Linear generates it when you create the webhook).

 on_http_request: